Does your four-footer love a solid game of fetch? Many dogs do — and that’s fantastic!

 While some dogs love playing fetch with other four-footers, others don’t share very well — they may even start conflicts over toys.
 This will not only bring your game of fetch to a rapid conclusion, it may even end up with injured and traumatized pooches.

-So, just be sure that you think carefully about playing fetch (or using any other toys) in social situations.
+So, just be sure that you think carefully about playing fetch (or using any other toys) in social situations and be on the lookout for dog on dog aggression.
 Make sure you know how your dog is likely to react when other pups join in, and always touch base with the other owners around to make sure their dogs aren’t likely to start a spat.

 #5 Clean and replace your dog’s toys regularly.